superpck/angular-seed/README.md

 # Angular 20 + Tailwind CSS 4 Seed Project

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.2 and enhanced with Tailwind CSS 4.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.2 and enhanced with Tailwind CSS 3.

 ## Overview
 This is a modern Angular 20 application template with Tailwind CSS 4 integration, featuring:

 - ⚡ Angular 20 with TypeScript
-- 🎨 Tailwind CSS 4 (Next Generation)
+- 🎨 Tailwind CSS 3
 - 📱 Responsive Design
 - 🎯 Modern UI Components
 - 🔧 SCSS Support